SECTION 9040 - EROSION AND SEDIMENT CONTROL

 1. When specified, prepare seedbed and place seed and fertilizer according to Section 9010, prior to placing RECP.

-3. Position adjacent rolls in the anchor slot, overlapping adjacent rolls a minimum of 3 inches.
+3. Position adjacent rolls in the anchor slot and overlap.

-7. Construct end lap at end of roll and beginning of new roll.
-Overlap roll ends with upstream RECP on top.
+6. Construct consecutive roll lap at end of roll and beginning of new roll.

-9. Terminate installation at downstream end with staple check.
+7. Terminate installation at downstream end with an anchor trench or staple check.

-10. Install anchors in a regular pattern over entire area covered according to manufacturer’s published recommendations (minimum three anchors per square yard).
+8. Install anchors in a regular pattern over entire area covered according to manufacturer’s published recommendations (minimum 1.7 anchors per square yard).
+Significantly higher anchor rates and longer staples may be necessary in sandy, loose, or wet soils and in severe applications.

 3.09 WATTLES (Figure 9040.105)